 | 200+ | Auto | 90 sec - 3 min |

-Below 20 points, the overhead of picking a color and setting tolerance isn’t worth it.
-Above 50, manual clicking becomes the slow path.
-Between 20 and 50, pick whichever feels faster on the specific chart — usually manual unless the chart has three or more clearly distinct colors.
+Below 20, the overhead of picking color and setting tolerance isn’t worth it.
+Above 50, manual is the slow path.
+Between 20 and 50, pick whichever feels faster — usually manual unless the chart has three or more distinct colors.

 The four-step method, tuned for scatter

-The four steps are unchanged.
+Same four steps.
 Steps 2 (placement) and 4 (export) get scatter-specific tweaks.

 - Upload the chart image.

 - Place points — manually for sparse, color-based for dense.
-One series at a time either way.
+One series at a time.

 - Calibrate two known values per axis at the widest visible ticks.